FabFilter One Help

 You can simply uninstall plug-ins or bundles via the Control Panel.

-On Mac OS X, plug-ins are installed in the standard plug-in folders in the system Library folder.
+On macOS, plug-ins are installed in the standard plug-in folders in the system Library folder.
 These are the only possible correct locations:

-Note: AU and VST/VST3 plug-ins may be placed in the user's Library folders under ~/Library/Audio/Plug-Ins as well.
+Note: AU and VST/VST3 plug-ins may also be placed in the user's Library folders under /Users/<username>/Library/Audio/Plug-Ins.

 To uninstall the plug-ins from your Mac, you can just delete the specific FabFilter plug-in files at the above locations.
-Finally, if you really want to delete all data written by our plug-ins, you can remove the following folders/files from your user ~/Library as well:
+Finally, if you really want to delete all data written by our plug-ins, you can remove the following folders/files from the user Library folder as well:

 Note: Since OS X 10.7 (Lion), the system and user Library folders are marked as hidden by default.
 To make them visible again in Finder, open Terminal (found in /Applications/Utilities) and enter the following commands: